-The safety of students and staff is Murray's primary concern.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
-Fire and disaster drills are conducted on a monthly basis throughout the school year.
-Twice a year, the school practices a complete earthquake drill, which includes an entire school evacuation.
+Fire and disaster drills are conducted on a regular basis throughout the school year.
+Annually, the school practices a complete earthquake drill, which includes an entire school evacuation.
 A storage bin located at the school contains food, water, and other supplies for use during a disaster.
-Murray has a closed campus.
 All visitors must sign in at the front office, wear identification tags while on the school grounds and sign out upon departure.
-Teachers are on duty before school and during recess.
-Noon aides monitor the campus during lunch and afterschool dismissal to ensure the safety of all students.
-Teachers, staff, and administrators are trained and practice lockdown procedures to secure the entire campus, Active Shooter procedures, to respond to an active shooter situation.
+Teachers, campus aides, and administrators supervise before and after school and during lunch to ensure the safety of all students.

 A Comprehensive School Safety Plan was developed by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
-The plan provides students and staff with a means to ensure a safe and orderly learning environment.
+Sierra staff is trained and routinely practices various lockdown and other emergency scenarios.
+The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
-The Safe School Committee evaluates the plan annually and updates the plan as needed.
-School Site Council approved this plan on December 16, 2022.
+The Safe School Committee and/or the site Leadership Team evaluates the plan annually and updates the plan as needed.
+The current safety plan was approved by the School Site Council.